2020 National Climate Student Competition launched by Books Motivate Foundation

 - Student op-ed and climate essay submissions are received by Books Motivate Foundation for adjudication review by a diverse panel of scientific and policy community leaders.

-2020 Breakfast of Champions Program
+2020 Reception of Champions Program

 Celebrate Student Climate Publications